JOHNFLEURIMOND/BoardsCommissionsForm/README.md

                  onBlur={handleBlur}

-               />)}```

-   My mentor said it best in their last medium article...
-"I had thrown John into a type-checking world without preparation.
-He fell victim to a paradox of guard rails: it can take more effort to deal with a checker’s “helpful” error messages than it would ever be to debug the problems it’s warning you against."
+               />)}
+               ```

 TypeScript was giving me messages saying:
 `"Type '{ name: string; placeholder: string; value: string; onChange: (e: ChangeEvent<any>) => void; erro...' is not assignable to type 'IntrinsicAttributes & IntrinsicClassAttributes<FormWithElement> & Readonly<{ children?: ReactNode...'.
 Type '{ name: string; placeholder: string; value: string; onChange: (e: ChangeEvent<any>) => void; erro...' is not assignable to type 'Readonly<Props>'.
 Property 'title' is missing in type '{ name: string; placeholder: string; value: string; onChange: (e: ChangeEvent<any>) => void; erro…'`

+When writing in typescript, which is strict syntactical superset of JavaScript that has its own linter called TS Lint and is also designed to compile to JavaScript.
+Typescript An App.tsx is the file template that I had to used for my components.
 ....I was lost but I learned from my mentor that I had to first understand what the error was trying to tell me and break it down for this case, it was saying Property 'title' is missing in type '{ name: string; placeholder: string; value: string;"" Because I had passed several props into a interface and title being one of them TypeScript picked up and thru that error to make me aware that it should be in there.
 Here is an example of Formik code

+   My mentor said it best in their last medium article...
+"I had thrown John into a type-checking world without preparation.
+He fell victim to a paradox of guard rails: it can take more effort to deal with a checker’s “helpful” error messages than it would ever be to debug the problems it’s warning you against."

 They even have cool props called errors and touched and used correctly when set up if a field is visited (touched) when you set up your Yup for object schema validation.
 It has an API that's pretty similar Joi / React PropTypes and this is a complementary package Formik) when it is blurred it will display the error you created.
 Here is an example of the code: